weaveworks/service/users/README.md

-# Scope As A Service
+# Scope As A Service - User Management API

 ## Run